-You can install free items from Chrome Web Store anywhere in the world.
+You can install free items from the Chrome Web Store.
 To pay for apps, extensions or browser themes, you need a Google Payments account.
 Check if Google Payments is available in your country.

-Chrome Web Store will automatically show the store based on your Chrome browser language and where you access the store from.
+The Chrome Web Store will show available items based on your Chrome browser language and location.

-To see featured content and paid items in local currency, click Settings and select your language and country.
+To see featured content and paid items in local currency, click Settings .
+Click your language and country.

 Mel is a Chrome Web Store expert and author of this help page.
 Help her improve this article by leaving feedback below.